HTML blocks

 • metric - metric picker, the value returned is an ID of the selected metric

-• Parameter types are validated for constant values, in case a jinja variable is used as a parameter, the type of the parameter is not validated.
+• Parameter types are validated for constant values; if a Jinja variable is used as a parameter, the parameter type is not validated.

 3. Default value -> default parameter value.
 The default value will be used in case no specific parameter value is provided upon block usage in a campaign (calling the block) and to prepopulate the parameters input.